ubports/docs.ubports.com/porting/introduction/Intro.rst

 General advice
 --------------

-The more rigorous you are at making notes and documenting your steps, the less time you will spend backtracking your steps and guessing your way along.
+The more rigorous you are at making notes and documenting your steps, the less time you will spend backtracking them and guessing your way along.
 When dealing with issues that arise along the way, it is wise to work on them one at a time.
-If you try to correct several things at once, you risk ending up trying to guess which changes solved a given issue, which easily leads to breaking the functionality in question once more at some later stage.
+Trying to correct several things at once, often means trying to guess which changes solved or caused a given issue, which easily leads to breaking the functionality in question once more, or only at some later stage.
+Not only does this not help you, it doesn't help others when they want to replicate just what works.
+It isn't fun to troubleshoot a bigger problem than it needs to be, and trying to help is harder still.

-If you are not discouraged after reading this, we welcome your efforts and wish you the best of luck!
+We welcome your efforts and wish you the best of (not relying on) luck.

-The next section presents a key to the rest of this guide.